awang343/space-adventure/README.md

 ## Space Race
-### A space text adventure

-Built by Alan Wang, Justin Wang, and Brian Lindsay
+A space text adventure built by Alan Wang, Justin Wang, and Brian Lindsay